 Dr. William J. Brennan

 Dr. William J. Brennan became the fourteenth President of the Maine Maritime Academy on May 3, 2010.
 As President of the Academy, he holds a commission as a Rear Admiral in the United States Merchant Service.
 He is a leading authority on environmental policy relating to oceans, the atmosphere, and maritime issues.
-Dr. Brennan has served as Administrator of the National Oceanic and Atmospheric Administration (NOAA), as Assistant U.S. Secretary of Commerce for Oceans and Atmosphere, and as Commissioner of the Department of Marine Resources for the State of Maine.
+Dr. Brennan has served as head of the National Oceanic and Atmospheric Administration (NOAA), as Assistant U.S. Secretary of Commerce for Oceans and Atmosphere, and as Commissioner of the Department of Marine Resources for the State of Maine.

 In addition to his NOAA duties, Dr. Brennan served as the Director of the United States Climate Change Science Program, integrating Government-supported research on climate and global change.
 He also served for a time as the Deputy Assistant Secretary of Commerce for International Affairs, managing the international activities for NOAA and its subsidiary branches.